Ceelog/phpdoc-en/src/faq/using.md

 <!-- -->

-**How can I generate PDF files without using the non-free and commercial libraries like <a href="/ref/pdf.html" class="link">PDFLib</a>?
+**How can I generate PDF files without using the non-free and commercial libraries like PDFLib?
 I'd like something that's free and doesn't require external PDF libraries.**
 There are a few alternatives written in PHP such as
 <a href="http://www.fpdf.org/" class="link external">» FPDF</a> and
 <a href="http://www.tcpdf.org/" class="link external">» TCPDF</a>.